AndyObtiva/glimmer-dsl-libui/README.md

 ### Custom Keywords

+Custom keywords can be defined to represent custom controls (components) that provide new features or act as composites of [existing controls](#supported-keywords) that need to be reused multiple times in an application or across multiple applications.
+Custom keywords save a lot of development time, improving productivity and maintainbility.

+For example, you can define a custom `address` control as an aggregate of multiple `label` controls to reuse multiple times as a standard address View, displaying street, city, state, and zip code.

-To define custom keywords, simply define a method representing the custom control you want.
-To make reusable, you can define in modules and simply include the modules in the view classes that need them.
+To define custom keywords, simply define a method representing the custom control you want (e.g. `address`) with any arguments needed (e.g. `address(address_model)`).

+To make custom keywords externally reusable, you can define in modules and simply include the modules in the view classes that need them.

 Example that defines `form_field`, `address_form`, `label_pair`, and `address` keywords (you may copy/paste in [`girb`](#girb-glimmer-irb)):